frnmst/md-toc/docs/markdown_specification.rst

   - uses a forked version of ``cmark`` with some added extensions.
     This language specification is called GitHub Flavored Markdown.

-  - there are subtle differences such as the disallowed raw HTML extension which affects md-toc.
+  - there are subtle differences that affect md-toc such as

+    - the disallowed raw HTML extension which affects md-toc
+    - emphasis processing

 - ``gitlab``: